Fox Sports (Australia): 2010s

 In 2010 Fox Sports coverage of National Rugby League games held 73 out of the top 100 programs of any type aired on Foxtel.
 In February 2012, the Premier Media Group changed its name to Fox Sports Pty Limited.

 In February 2012, Premier Media Group changed its name to Fox Sports, with CEO Patrick Delany explaining "The change from Premier Media to Fox Sports provides a stronger reflection of the core business of the company in its name, which is, and will continue to be, sport".

 On 2 November 2012, News Corp took control of Consolidated Media Holdings after a $2 billion merger was approved by the Australian Competition & Consumer Commission, Federal Court and Consolidated Media Holding shareholders, making News Corp 100% owner of Fox Sports Pty Ltd. In April 2018 News Corp Australia moved the ownership of the company to one of its subsidiaries Foxtel a joint venture with Telstra.

 On 5 March 2013, Fox Sports unveiled its new headquarters at Gore Hill in Sydney.
 It was announced that the main studio would be named the Clive Churchill Studio after rugby league immortal Clive Churchill, as the studio will house NRL coverage.
 Technical innovations were the main highlight, with CEO Patrick Delany unveiling the FoxKopter, the FoxMobile Segway, Ref Cam and Cornerpost Cam.
 Fox Sports also launched a new corporate logo in line with its global affiliate broadcasters.

 On 3 September 2014, Fox Sports announced that SPEED and Fuel TV would be rebranded as Fox Sports 4 and Fox Sports 5 on 3 November 2014, of which both will be available in HD.
 In addition, it was announced that FOX Sports News would launch a HD feed on the same day, taking FOX Sports' suite to 7 channels, all available in HD.

 On 23 February 2017, Fox Sports More+, a new channel for live, pop-up events was launched.

+In November 2018, Foxtel announced a new over-the-top subscription streaming service known as Kayo Sports; the service was described as a "Netflix of sport" which would include live and on-demand access to Fox Sports programming, as well as ESPN Australia and beIN Sports.

+2020s

+On 23 December 2024, international sports streaming company DAZN announced that it would acquire Foxtel from News Corp and Telstra in an agreement valued at $3.4 billion.
+It was stated that Foxtel would remain a standalone business under DAZN, and maintain its existing brands.

+In September 2026, DAZN announced during its upfronts that it would rebrand the Fox Sports channels as Kayo Sports in 2027, unifying them with its streaming operations.